amd/gaia/README.md

 1. Install gaia: `pip install -e .`
 1. Start gaia webserver and choose agent to run: `python run.py`
 1. Open `AIG Demo Hub`, click on `Open Demo` and use `http://localhost:<port>/api/messages`
-* NOTE: each agent is hosted on a separate port, connect the desired agent by modifying the target port above.
+* NOTE: each agent is hosted on a separate port, connect to the desired agent by modifying the target port above.
+See gaia web server shell for port details.

 ## Install GAIA Agents